 Dr. Jianwei Niu

-Jianwei Niu is an associate professor in the Department of Computer
+Jianwei Niu is a professor in the Department of Computer

 Science at the University of San Antonio.
 She received her Ph.D. in